Nayem73/MY-TECH-SHEET/My-Tech-Blogs/Java Core and Spring Boot Core Deep Dive.md

 ![](assets/2024-03-12-14-44-36-image.png)

 # Liskov Substitution Principle:

+> Parent e jei method gulo thakbe, sei sobgulo child e **thaktei** hobe.
+Child e onnano aro method besi thakuk problem nai, but parent er gulo thaktei hobe.

+> Child class should be substitutable by the parent class
+>
+> `Shape NoShape = new NoShape();`
+>
+> We can see that, here, NoShape can not be substituted by Shape.
+Hence it breaks Liskov Substitution Principle.

 - Liskov’s Substitution Principle prescribes that you can replace an object with an instance of its subtype without corrupting the program.
 Practically, you can replace a class with its subclass and Java’s inheritance mechanism follows this principle